1990–91 ECHL season

 The 1990–91 ECHL season was the third season of the ECHL.
 In 1990, the league welcomed three new franchises: Cincinnati Cyclones, Louisville Icehawks, and Richmond Renegades.
 The Virginia Lancers franchise was renamed the Roanoke Valley Rebels.
 The eleven teams played 64 games in the schedule.
 The Knoxville Cherokees finished first overall in the regular season.
 The Hampton Roads Admirals won their first Riley Cup championship.

-League realignment

-With the league expanded to eleven teams, the league was realigned to include two separate divisions, East and West.